spm/spm-docs/docs/help/index.md

 # SPM help

-## :fontawesome-envelope: SPM mailing list
+## :fontawesome-solid-envelope: SPM mailing list

 If you have questions about SPM, please use the [SPM mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=SPM).